F5Networks/f5-ci-docs/docs/cloudfoundry/index.rst

 General Prerequisites
 ---------------------

-The F5 Cloud Foundry Integration's documentation set assumes that you:
+The F5 Integration for Cloud Foundry's documentation set assumes that you:

 - already have a functional Cloud Foundry or Pivotal Cloud Foundry deployment;
 - are familiar with the `Cloud Foundry CLI`_ and API;